jlafata/where-for-dinner/doc/TASDeployment.md

 * Rabbit MQ tile installed
 * Mysql Tile installed

-Subsequent testing may investigate integrating with these tiles, currently
+Subsequent testing may investigate integrating with these tiles:
 * SSO for Tanzu Application Service (required if using the `Enable Security` option) - see the where-for-dinner-ui project
 * Tanzu Spring Cloud Gateway (required if using the `Spring Cloud Gateway tile for Tanzu Application Service ` option)

 ## Quick Start

-This section provides a fast track installation of the "simplest" configuration of the Hungry application using the application accelerator and the instructions immediately below.
-A more thorough description of the configuration and installation scenarios are describes in subsequent sections of this page.
-This section assumes you have already installed the application accelerator using the instructions at the top of the page.
+This section provides a fast track installation of the "simplest" configuration.

 from the where-for-dinner parent project run the following